StudentEng2016/CENG315.Project2/README.md

 Computer Systems Project is expressed in our own words.
 The research which has been used from various sources, such as words, numerical data, figures, tables etc. has been either paraphrased or cited separately.
-The original sources of cited work may be located using IEEE style in References page at the back.
+The original sources of cited work may be located using APA style in References page at the back.

 Approved Proposal